-The log-in information for the "Website for Examinees (Master & Doctor)" will be sent to applicants who have passed the document screening.
+The log-in information for the website for examinees will be sent to applicants who have passed the document screening.
 Information on precautions and examination locations will be posted on the website, so please check it frequently.
 For information on the examinations for the Department of "Mathematical Informatics," "Computer Science," and "Information and Communication Engineering," please refer to the Admission Guide for the Department in question.

-4. Oral examination
+(4) Oral examination

-The oral examination will be conducted between 9:00 a.m. and 6:00 p.m. on August 20 (Tuesday), 21 (Wednesday), 22 (Thursday), or 23 (Friday), 2024.
+The oral examination will be conducted between 9:00 a.m. and 6:00 p.m. on August 21 (Thursday) or 22 (Friday), 2025.
 Detailed schedules will be posted on the website for examinees during the examination period.
-The Oral Examination schedule for examinees who take written exam subjects other than "Information Physics and Computing" will be adjusted to avoid overlapping with examinations of the specialized subjects.
+The oral examination schedule for examinees who take written exam subjects other than "Information Physics and Computing" will be adjusted to avoid overlapping with the examinations of the specialized subjects.